-Average Monthly Premiums:
+Average Monthly Premium Amounts

-- Basic Coverage: $20-$50
+- Basic Protection: $20–$50

 Coverage Type | Average Monthly Cost |